-A travel vaccine against dengue virus is currently not available.
-The probability of a dengue infection during a tropical holiday is currently less than 0.2 percent.
-Nevertheless, precautionary measures such as adequate protection against mosquito bites are recommended when travelling to risk areas.
+A vaccine against dengue virus has been approved in the EU.
+The probability of dengue infection during a tropical vacation is currently less than 0.2 percent.
+Nevertheless, precautionary measures such as adequate protection against mosquito bites are recommended when traveling to risk areas.

 Dengue fever is a flu-like viral disease transmitted by certain mosquitoes (Asian tiger mosquito and yellow fever mosquito).
 The name "dengue" comes from the Portuguese and means something like "vain/dandy" - this expression describes the painful gait of the affected person (English: "dandy").
 With up to 390 million infections per year, dengue fever is considered the most important arthropod-borne infection in humans.
 The initial infection is usually harmless, but after surviving the initial infection, a second infection can be severe (dengue hemorrhagic fever) and fatal.